 Purple Coneflower (Echinacea purpurea)

 One of our most beloved wild flowers, the Purple Coneflower is at the eastern edge of its native range here; but ornamental plantings have made it a common sight, and from those ornamental plantings come seeds that reinforce the wild population.
-These plants grew in a clearing in Scott Township, where they were blooming in early July.
+These plants grew in a clearing in Scott Township, where they were blooming in late July.
 Up close, the vivid red-orange of the disk florets is as striking as the bright pink-purple of the rays.

 This is the Echinacea so much prized by herbalists for its supposed use against colds.